As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

 Method #1: Direct in soil

 Planting your seeds in soil is the most natural and effective way of germination.
-The soil medium gives the roots with ample support and protection.
+The soil medium gives the roots ample support and protection.
 Thus, lessening the risk of interrupting its growth process.

 When using this method, the first thing you have to check is the appropriateness of the soil.
 Having the right type ensures to provide a conducive growth environment.
 Choose a soil that has a pH level of 6.